chendry/LSY201/README.md

 ### Setting the Image Compression and Size

-Call `setImageSize` with one of the following values to set the image size for the next picture taken:
+Call `setImageSize` with one of the following values to set the image size used for the next picture taken:

 * `LS101::Small` (160x120)
 * `LS101::Medium` (320x240)